-is Figure 1.5: Real GDP and Sectoral Growth expected to grow by in 7.0 6.0 2013/14 compared to 6.0 the growth of 3.5 5.0 5.0 percent in 2012/13.
-4.0 4.0 of 3.0 3.0 sector 2.0 favorable 2.0 monsoon and smooth 1.0 1.0 supply of agricultural 0.0 better -1.0 0.0 of Service industrial and service sectors accompained by lessen political uncertainity and improved industrial relation are some of the factors responsible for higher growth.
+1.19 According to the preliminary estimates of Central Bureau of Statistics (CBS), the real GDP basic price expected to grow by 5.2 percent 2013/14 compared to the growth of 3.5 percent in 2012/13.
+Satisfactory performance of agricultural sector due to favorable monsoon and smooth supply of agricultural inputs and better performance of industrial and service sectors accompained by lessen political uncertainity and improved industrial relation are some of the factors responsible for higher growth.